Damoooon/abavasdk/README.md

 </div>

-# ABAVA Data SDK | For Python
+# MOORE Data SDK | For Python

-Welcome to `ABAVA SDK`, an open-source Software Development Kit that forms the backbone of the ABAVA platform.
-Designed to convert data between ABAVA’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, ABAVA SDK helps to streamline and simplify your data operations.
+Welcome to `MOORE SDK`, an open-source Software Development Kit that forms the backbone of the MOORE platform.
+Designed to convert data between MOORE’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, MOORE SDK helps to streamline and simplify your data operations.

 The SDK is more than just a converter.
 It’s a swiss army knife of data processing tools.
 It comes loaded with an assortment of handy utility functions often used in data processing workflows, such as Calculate the area of a polygon or determine if a point is inside a polygon.

-Whether you’re moving data, cleaning data, transforming data, or just managing it, the ABAVA SDK has got you covered with powerful features that make your work simpler and easier.
+Whether you’re moving data, cleaning data, transforming data, or just managing it, the MOORE SDK has got you covered with powerful features that make your work simpler and easier.
 Built for developers, engineers and data scientists, this SDK aims to make your data-heavy processes more seamless and efficient.

-Stay tuned to get more details about the features, capabilities, and the simplicity ABAVA SDK brings to your data operations.
+Stay tuned to get more details about the features, capabilities, and the simplicity MOORE SDK brings to your data operations.

-Learn more about ABAVA [here](https://www.abaka.ai/)!
+Learn more about ABAKA [here](https://www.abaka.ai/)!

 ## Overview